top of page

 PAYMENT NOTICE

-RECEIPT POLICY
+INVOICE/RECEIPT POLICY

 Note that PowerTutorial is a microsite temporarily housed in the Biblioteque domain but Biblioteque is a totally separate brand from Power Tutorial and therefore, all of the fees for payment in Biblioteque (unlike Power Tutorial) is for the full account of Hawthorne Consultancy only.
 Biblioteque has no affiliates, partners or other service providers, unlike Power Tutorial.

-All company-issued official receipts in Hawthorne Training Consultancy are treated as accountable forms and are subject to controlled issuance.
-Each official receipt bears a unique serial number, and blocks or ranges of these serial numbers shall be assigned to specific clients and this series is indicated in the notarized client contract signed both by Hawthorne and the client.
-Once assigned, receipt series shall be used exclusively for the designated client and must not be transferred, reassigned, or reused under any circumstances for another client.
-Should the serial number range of the receipts indicated in the client contract be depleted, an appendix to the contract will be prepared indicating the new block of the receipts’ serial number series that will be designated for the said client and this addendum should be notarized and become a part of the original contract.
+All official invoices issued by Hawthorne Training Consultancy are treated as accountable forms and are subject to controlled issuance.
+Each official invoice bears a unique serial number, and blocks or ranges of these serial numbers shall be assigned to specific clients and this series is indicated in the notarized client contract signed both by Hawthorne and the client.
+Once assigned, the block of invoice number series shall be used exclusively for the designated client and must not be transferred, reassigned, or reused under any circumstances for another client.
+Should the serial number range of the invoices indicated in the client contract be depleted, an appendix to the contract will be prepared indicating the new block of the invoices’ serial number series that will be designated for the said client and this addendum should be notarized and become a part of the original contract.
+The assignment of blocks of invoice number series per client is intended to ensure traceability, prevent duplication or unauthorized issuance, and establish clear accountability for every transaction recorded.

 • Grey Facebook Icon